intuitivenibble-del/intuitivenibble-del.github.io/privacy-policy.md

 - **Inactive Accounts** - Data may be deleted after 24 months of inactivity (you'll receive advance notice)
 - **Deleted Accounts** - Data permanently deleted within 30 days of deletion request
 - **Backup Systems** - Data removed from backups within 90 days
+- **Genie Conversations** - Stored only on your own device; deleted when you clear the conversation or delete the App
+- **Groq Processing Logs** - Not retained by Groq by default; may be held for up to 30 days solely for service reliability or abuse prevention
 - **Legal Obligations** - Some data may be retained longer if required by law (e.g., financial records for 6 years)

 You can request deletion of your data at any time by contacting us or deleting your account in Settings.